 Both pairs of skewers are lined up straight, flat against the table top.
 These are the vertical spars.
 Well, almost vertical when this kite is ready to fly!
 To make sure there are no kinks at the joins, get your head down low and look along the skewers.
 Shift one a little, if necessary, before the glue dries.

 All the construction details for the bridle are contained in the large photos below.
-For a Sled kite, this is rather simple and straightforward.
-Just use 20 or 30 pound flying line for the bridle loop.
+For a sled kite, this is rather simple and straightforward.
+Just use Dacron line for the bridle loop.

-Lay the kite on the floor, with the 2 spars touching each other along their entire lengths.
+Lay the kite on the floor, with the two spars touching each other along their entire lengths.

 Stretch out the bridle, unlock the Prusik knot and slide it along until both lines are exactly the same length.
 Then lock the Prusik knot again.